 STEP 1 Determine whether a desk-based assessment is required No desk-based assessment required Desk-based assessment required The provider achieved a commendable outcome in the previous monitoring where a desk-based analysis or monitoring visit was conducted, and there is no evidence in the annual return of anything that may give cause for concern that the provider is no longer making progress with implementing its action plan, or may no longer be aligned with the relevant Sector-Agreed Principles.
-Process ends The provider achieved an acceptable outcome in the previous monitoring where a desk-based assessment or monitoring visit was conducted.
+Process ends.
+The provider achieved an acceptable outcome in the previous monitoring where a desk-based assessment or monitoring visit was conducted.
 OR The provider achieved a commendable outcome in the previous monitoring and there is evidence in the annual return of something that may give cause for concern that the provider is no longer making progress with implementing its action plan, or may no longer be aligned with the relevant Sector-Agreed Principles.
 OR The provider's previous review was a full review.
-Determine th STE e progress bei EP 2 ing made on th e action plan Commendable progress Acceptable e progress Inadequate progress The provider has completed the actions it intended to complete in line with the action plan and they are having their intended effect, and has either gone further, or undertaken additional enhancement activity, by implementing further actions that QAA considers will have a positive impact to quality and standards.
-The provider is implementing the action plan that has been agree and the actions can be evidenced to be having their intended effect.
-The provider has failed to complete the expected actions, or has significantly deviated from the plan, or is unable to demonstrate the actions are having their intended effect.
+Determine th - EP 2 Ing made on th e action plan Commendable progress e progress Inadequate progress The provider has The provider is The provider has failed to completed the actions it intended to complete in line with the action plan and they are having their intended effect, and has either gone further, or undertaken additional enhancement activity, by implementing further actions that QAA considers will have a positive impact to quality and standards. implementing the action plan that has been agreed and the actions can be evidenced to be having their intended effect. complete the expected actions, or has significantly deviated from the plan, or is unable to demonstrate the actions are having their intended effect.